When you arrive

 You can collect your Student ID from University House Reception after you have3 enrolled.
 The Reception team are available from 10:00-12:00 and 14:00-16:00, Monday to Friday.

-For UK/Irish students, before you can collect your ID card, you must visit the 5th Floor of Cutlers Exchange between 11:00-13:00 or 14:00-16:00 Monday to Friday, and bring your British or Irish passport with you to be reviewed by the team.
+For UK/Irish students on home fees, before you can collect your ID card, you must visit the 5th Floor of Cutlers Exchange between 11:00-13:00 or 14:00-16:00 Monday to Friday, and bring your British or Irish passport with you to be reviewed by the team.
 Cutlers Exchange can be found at this address: 123 Houndsditch, London, EC3A 7BU.

-For international students, you will need to complete a right to study check with the Enrolment and Compliance Team before receiving your Student ID.
-If you are coming to the UK you will book an appointment for a right to study check as part of your enrolment process.
-If you’re arriving late to the UK, email RTSCheck.firstname.lastname@example.org when you know your travel date so we can arrange a right to study check.
+For all students on overseas fees, or home fee-paying students who are not UK/Irish nationality, you will need to complete a right-to-study check with the Enrolment and Compliance Team before receiving your Student ID.
+You will book an appointment for a right-to-study check as part of your enrolment process.
+Please complete this form when you arrive in the UK so that a right to study check can be arranged for you.